jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 rs17035887  a   g   0.0588  0.0072  0.6673  2   46983448
 ```

-We've confirmed that we can use the `if` statement in AWK to return the rows that meet our conditional.
-The next step is to combine these conditional expressions with the third to do all the fitlering in one pass.
-To do this we need to use boolean operators with our conditional expressions.
+We've confirmed that we can use the `if` statement in AWK to return the rows that meet our conditionals.
+Check out the documentation on using [control statements](https://www.gnu.org/software/gawk/manual/gawk.html#Statements) in AWK.

+The next step is to combine these conditional expressions with the third (less than 25000000) to do all the filtering in one pass.
+To do this we need to use [boolean operators](https://www.gnu.org/software/gawk/manual/gawk.html#Boolean-Ops) with our conditional expressions.
 Let's try it for the two conditional expressions we worked out first.

 ```bash
 awk -F "\t" '{ if(($7 == 6) && ($8 >= 11000000)) { print } }' pos_cut.txt | tail